-Chapter three is a bright description of the history of royal tombs focusing mainly on the successive known Kings who created the pyramids of the old kingdom.
-As addicting as the text is the photos are of standard fair though there are some gems like the relief from the tomb ofAnkmahor.
+Chapter three is a bright description of the history of royal tombs focusing mainly on the successive known Kings who created the pyramids of the Old Kingdom.
+As addicting as the text is the photos are of standard fair though there are some gems like the relief from the tomb of Ankmahor.

-The author has a pleasant voice with the simplicity of words that make a tough subjects like the Pantheon of Gods easy to understand though I must say that there were a number of inaccuracies, Mentuhotep II was not the first King of the twelfth dynasty.
+The author has a pleasant voice with the simplicity of words that make tough subjects like the Pantheon of gods easy to understand though I must say that there were a number of inaccuracies, Mentuhotep II was not the first king of the 12th Dynasty.

 But still there were more mistakes in the archaeology and I wondered how many mistakes that had gone over my head.
-It is hard to criticize a book I liked but the facts go astray while the obvious talent of the author looses only a little of the books glimmer to me.
+It is hard to criticize a book I liked but the facts go astray while the obvious talent of the author takes away only a little of the books glimmer to me.